 You can easily recreate that look year-round with a sea salt spray.

 What is a sea salt spray?

 Sea salt sprays are a type of light-hold hairspray that helps replicate the look of your hair after a day at the beach.
 If you love having beachy waves, a sea salt spray is a good way to achieve them.
 It can also help give texture to thinner hair that is normally flat.

 Sea salt sprays work particularly well on straight and wavy hair.
 They add texture to straight hair and can help define waves and light curls for those who have them.

 Is sea salt good for your hair?

 Sea salt, while it does make some great beachy waves, can also be drying for your hair.
-To prevent damaging your hair when using a homemade sea salt spray, you should combine it with other ingredients that help nourish your hair and keep it from damage.
+To prevent damaging your hair when using a homemade sea salt spray, you should combine the salt with other ingredients that help nourish your hair and protect it.

-In my sea salt spray, I combine sea salt (or some other regular salt like pink Himalayan salt) with Epsom salts.
-Epsom salts, or magnesium sulfate, don’t give the same sort of hold, but they do help soothe both hair and scalp.
+In this sea salt spray, I’ve combined sea salt with Epsom salts.
+Epsom salts, or magnesium sulfate, don’t give the same sort of hold, but they do help soothe both the hair and scalp.

 I’ve also made this into a bi-phase product with oils that are nourishing to your hair.
 The oils will both protect your hair from the drying effects of the salt, but they also add a bit of anti-frizzing and a touch of shine.